ktpeace/app-academy-music-archive-server-long-practice/README.md

-# Long Practice: API Server for a Music Archive
+# Completed version of: Long Practice: API Server for a Music Archive

-**Finish the [API docs for a Music Archive practice] before this practice.**
+## App Academy project description:

 In this practice, you will implement the code for the server that you documented in the previous [API docs for a Music Archive practice].